-Unless you are a new reader (in which case hello, welcome, and so nice to meet you), you may be familiar with the fact that last year wedecided to launch a podcast – confetti alert.
+Unless you are a new reader (in which case hello, welcome, and so nice to meet you), you may be familiar with the fact that we have an incredible podcast called Make an Impact Show – confetti alert.

 You may be thinking you are following the trend, hey.